City-of-Helsinki/mlops-template/README.md

 instructions on how to install and use it, and instructions for contributing.

-## Installing the template
+## Installing the Template
 {% include note.html content='if you are doing a project on personal or sensitive data for the City of Helsinki, contact the data and analytics team of the city before proceeding!' %}
 ### On your GitHub homepage:

+0. (Create [GitHub account](https://github.com/) if you do not have one already.
-1. Sign into your [GitHub account](https://github.com/) (or create one if you don't already have)
+1. Sign into your GitHub homepage
 2. In the top right corner of the homepage, click the '+'-button
 3. Select 'Import repository'
 4. Under 'Your old repository's clone URL' copy the clone url of this repository: `https://github.com/City-of-Helsinki/ml_project_template`
 5. Give your project a name.
 Do not use the dash symbol '-', but rather the underscore '_', because the name of the repo will become the name of your Python module.
-6. Select owner of the repo, if you want to use the template for your organization.
+6. If you are creating a project for your organization, change owner of the repo from the drop down bar (it's you by default).
+You need to be included as a team member to the GitHub of the organization.
-Also define your project publicity (you can change this later, in most cases you'll want to begin with a private repo).
+7. Define your project publicity (you can change this later, in most cases you'll want to begin with a private repo).
-7. Click 'Begin import'
+8. Click 'Begin import'

 This will create a new repository for you copying everything from this template, including the commit history.

 ### On your computing environment:

-**Put all the highlited **(`this is command`) ** commands to shell (replace the parts with square brackets with your own information '[]')**
+**Put all the highlited ** `commands` ** to shell one ate a time and press enter (replace the parts with square brackets with your own information '[]')**

 0. Create an SSH key and add it to your github profile.
 SSH is a protocol for secure communication over the internet.
     A ssh key is unique to a computing unit, and you must recreate this step every time you are using a new unit, be it a personal computer, server or a cloud computing instance.
 You can read more on SSH from [Wikipedia](https://fi.wikipedia.org/wiki/SSH) or from [GitHub docs](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-    * Create SSH key with `ssh-keygen -t ed25519 -C "[your email]"
+    * Create SSH key with `ssh-keygen -t ed25519 -C "[your email]"`
     * You can leave the name empty (just press enter), but **always create keys with a secure password that you remember**.
     This password can not be reset.
 You have to create new key if you forget it.
     * Now among other lines, there should be a text displayed saying `Your public key has been saved in /Users/[user]/.ssh/id_ed25519.pub.`